marcopaglio/BookingApp/README.md

    This Maven profile opens the BookingApp application inside a Docker container, therefore it needs the access to the X display server in order to work propertly.
 Please, make sure you have [setup X server environment for Docker](#setup-x-server-environment-for-docker) before using this Maven profile.

+### Build with Maven

-You can also build the BookingApp project using the command `mvn` instead of `./mvnw`, but without Maven Wrapper build might fails due to different versions of Maven.
-For this reason building with maven Wrapper is recommended.
-If you prefer taking your risks, you can also run launch files from Eclipse.
+> InfoPoint :information_source:: Without Maven Wrapper build might fails due to different versions of Maven.
+For this reason building with Maven Wrapper is recommended.<br>
+> If you prefer using Maven directly, make sure to install Maven yourself, and preferably with the same version used for the BookingApp project, that is 3.8.6.

+If you take the time to install Maven, then you can now build the BookingApp project using the command described in [Build with Maven Wrapper](#build-with-maven-wrapper) where `<MVNW>` is substituted by `mvn`.<br>

+You can also build the BookingApp project using launch files from Eclipse.
 They are located inside `booking-aggregate`, `booking-domain-module`, `booking-business-module` and `booking-ui-module` into `launches` folders.
-Just right click on the .launch file, select **Run As**, and click on the same name maven configuration for starting the building.
+Just right click on the .launch file, select **Run As**, and click on the same name Maven configuration for starting the building.
 Remember that launch files in Reactor execute on the whole project, while the others execute on the single module, so they need to have dependencies installed before starting.

 ## Setup X server environment for Docker